 The benchmarking spreadsheets go beyond the customary normalization by floor area and account for performance differences due to variations in worker density, the number of personal computers, operating hours, occupancy type, and heating fuel types.
 Beyond floor area, these characteristics were found to be the most common and most important drivers of electric and nonelectric energy use in U.S. office buildings.
-Location effects are accounted mandatory requirement for the acceptance of many sustainable or "green" buildings, and is a prerequisite for for by specifying the census division corresponding to your building location.
+Location effects are accounted

+Commissioning is now a mandatory requirement for the acceptance of many sustainable or "green" buildings, and is a prerequisite for LEED certification. for by specifying the census division corresponding to your building location.